New to custom rates? Read the first article in this series for an introduction to Custom Rates.

 Configure the duration rates to match your business needs

-- Toggle the controls (+/-) next to the number fields until you have the range of numbers that you need for each tier e.g. 3 - 6, 7 - Max.
-Max represents the top limit configured for your product e.g. A discounted rate for a booking that is 7 days or longer, the max might be 14 days.
+- Toggle the controls (+/-) next to the number fields until you have the range of numbers needed for each tier, e.g. 3 - 6, 7 - Max.
+Max represents the top limit configured for your product, e.g. A discounted rate for a booking that is 7 days or longer, the max might be 14 days.

 - Specify the rate adjustment for each tier.
-Rates can be adjusted by a monetary amount ($) or by a percentage (%).
+Rates can be adjusted by a monetary amount ($) or percentage (%).

 - Repeat the process for every new tier you need.